spcourse/populations-oo/10 phase1/contents.md

 The UML diagram also shows the methods and attributes that the classes have.

-For convenience, we've made everything that you still have to implement bold.
+For convenience, we've made everything that you have to implement **bold** and everything that needs to be modified *italic*.

 ### Specification
 So what you get is most of the class `Experiment`.
 This class contains the following: